Federate with a customer's AD FS

 - Web application proxies (previously AD FS proxies) must be used to publish AD FS servers to the Internet.

-To set up a similar topology in Azure requires the use of Virtual networks, NSG’s, azure VM’s and availability sets.
-For more details, see Guidelines for Deploying Windows Server Active Directory on Azure Virtual Machines.
+To set up a similar topology in Azure requires the use of virtual networks, network security groups, virtual machines, and availability sets.
+For more details, see Guidelines for deploying Windows Server Active Directory on Azure Virtual Machines.

 Configure OpenID Connect authentication with AD FS